IMAmuseum/ima-collection/README.md

 Each json file represents a single work of art.
 The objects are sorted into folders by zero-padding their unique identifiers (`irn`).

-Given an objects unique identifier, you can load its webpage with the following URL template:
+Given an object's unique identifier, you can load its webpage with the following URL template:

     http://imamuseum.org/mercury/load-artwork/{irn}